JuliaAI/DataScienceTutorials.jl/config.md

 \newcommand{\tutorial}[1]{
   *Download the \nblink{!#1}, the \sclink{!#1} or the \rawlink{!#1} for this tutorial (right-click on the relevant link and save-as).
 These rely on [this Project.toml](\proj{!#1}) and [this Manifest.toml](\mani{!#1}).* \\
   *You can also download the whole [project folder](\tgz{#1}).*

+  If you have questions or suggestions about this tutorial, please open an issue [here](https://github.com/JuliaAI/DataScienceTutorials.jl/issues/new).

   \toc\literate{/_literate/!#1/tutorial.jl}
 }